-Prior work / discussions on the following concepts would be advisable before completing the Decision Making in Sport Online Course:
+Prior work / discussions on the following concepts would be advisable before completing the Ethical Decision Making Online Courses:

 - Values

 - Principles

 - Beliefs

 - Moral codes.

 The following page outlines the values and principles suggested in the courses, plus some example questions for prior or post work on these topics.